Devissage and Localization for the Grothendieck Spectrum of Varieties: Proof of Theorem

-First, note that since morphisms in $\sH_N$ are defined to be morphisms in $Q\C$ satisfying extra conditions, and since both $P_{(N,\phi)}$ and $g_*$ do not change any of the representation data in the morphism, if the two sides agree on objects they must also agree on morphisms. $P_{(N,\phi)}$ maps an object $(M \eDlto X \mDrto N)$ to the composition
+\begin{proof} We first check that $\tilde H$ is well-defined.
+To prove this it suffices to check that for $g:(N,\phi) \rto (N',\phi')$, Since morphisms in $\sH_N$ are defined to be morphisms in $Q\C$ satisfying extra conditions, and since both $P_{(N,\phi)}$ and $g_*$ do not change any of the representation data in the morphism, if the two sides agree on objects they must also agree on morphisms. $P_{(N,\phi)}$ maps an object $(M \eDlto X \mDrto N)$ to the composition

 while $P_{(N',\phi')}g_*$ maps it to the composition

 However, since $\phi' s(g) = \phi$, these two compositions represent equivalent diagrams (since after being considered inside $\C\bs\A$, all $g_*$ does is compose with $g$) and thus the left and right sides agree on objects.
 Therefore the functors $P_{(N,\phi)}$ produce a valid cone under $H$ and $\tilde H$ is well-defined.